ctc837/ctc837.github.io/_posts/2016-11-27-Week-Fourteen.md

 title: Weekly Blog, Nov 27
 ---

 Happy Satuday!
 This is my very last week of school...that is crazy!
-It has been a wild four and a half years with some very good times and plenty of not-so-good times.
+It has been a wild four and a half years with lots of very good times and plenty of not-so-good times.
 I'll really miss school, but I am very ready for the next chapter of my life to begin.

 ###### What did I do this week?